+Fully discretionary, partially discretionary or mandatory (in terms N/A

+of timing)

+Fully discretionary, partially discretionary or mandatory (in terms N/A

+of amount)

+Existence of step up or other incentive to redeem N/A

+Noncumulative or cumulative N/A

+Convertible or non-convertible N/A

+If convertible, conversion trigger(s) N/A

+If convertible, fully or partially N/A

+If convertible, conversion rate N/A

+If convertible, mandatory or optional conversion N/A

+If convertible, specify instrument type convertible into N/A

+If convertible, specify issuer of instrument it converts into N/A

+Write-down features N/A

 If write-down, write-down trigger(s) N/A

 If write-down, full or partial N/A

 If write-down, permanent or temporary N/A

 If temporary write-down, description of write-up mechanism N/A

 Non-compliant transitioned features N/A

 If yes, specify non-compliant features N/A

-Link to the full term and conditions of the intrument N/A
+Link to the full term and conditions of the intrument (signposting) N/A

-(signposting)

-EU IF CCA: Own funds: main features of own instruments issued by the firm
+EU IF CCA: Own funds: main features of own instruments issued by the firm.

-Issuer Company

-Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) N/A

-Public or private placement Private

-Governing law(s) of the instrument Cyprus Companies Law

-Instrument type (types to be specified by each jurisdiction) Ordinary shares issued at a premium
+Issuer Company Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for N/A private placement) Public or private placement Private Governing law(s) of the instrument Cyprus Companies Law Instrument type (types to be specified by each jurisdiction) Ordinary shares issued instrument type (types to be specified by each jurisdiction) at a premium

-Amount recognised in regulatory capital (Currency in million, as of most recent reporting date) EUR4.404
+Amount recognised in regulatory capital (Currency in million, EUR4,4

+as of most recent reporting date)

-Nominal amount of instrument EURI
+Nominal amount of instrument EUR1

-Issue price EURI
+Issue price EUR1

 Redemption price N/A

 Accounting classification Share premium

 Original date of issuance 07/07/2016

 Perpetual or dated N/A

 Original maturity date N/A

 Issuer call subject to prior supervisory approval N/A

-Optional call date, contingent call dates and redemption amount N/A
+Optional call date, contingent call dates and redemption N/A

+amount

 Subsequent call dates, if applicable N/A

-Coupons/dividends N/A
+Coupons / dividends N/A

 Fixed or floating dividend/coupon N/A

 Coupon rate and any related index N/A

 Existence of a dividend stopper N/A

-Fully discretionary, partially discretionary or mandatory N/A
+Fully discretionary, partially discretionary or mandatory (in N/A

-(in terms of timing)
+terms of timing)

-N/A
+Fully discretionary, partially discretionary or mandatory (in N/A

+terms of amount)

+Existence of step up or other incentive to redeem N/A

-N/A
+Noncumulative or cumulative N/A

-N/A
+Convertible or non-convertible N/A

-N/A
+If convertible, conversion trigger(s) N/A

+If convertible, fully or partially N/A

-N/A
+If convertible, conversion rate N/A

+If convertible, mandatory or optional conversion N/A

+If convertible, specify instrument type convertible into N/A

+If convertible, specify issuer of instrument it converts into N/A

-N/A
+Write-down features N/A